mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 **Katagiri Roshi:** I talked in the early morning [zazen](glossary#zazen), I said, “to deport oneself in [samādhi](glossary#samadhi).”
 I have to correct this term: to *disport*, not deport.
 That’s why maybe I said after that, “playing freely.”
 That is to disport.

 Today, I would like to explain what part of one’s life karma occupies.
 What part of one’s life does karma occupy?
 This is pretty difficult to explain, but let’s return to the Twelve-Linked Chain of Causation.
-Let me [review this].
+Let me [review it].
 Please remember:

 First is *ignorance*: [in [Sanskrit](glossary#sanskrit),] *avidyā*.